-- 6.2.1 Direct mortality of hares during the construction phase should be avoided through implementation of Best Practice, including some of the following actions: - The presence of an ecological clerk of works during vegetation removal and cutting operations in habitat areas identified as supporting protected species that may, potentially support hares (see Badger, Otter and Red Squirrel Reports in Appendices A10.2, A10.6 and A10.7) - Pits should either be covered or have mammal ramps positioned in them to allow any trapped animals to escape (see Badger and Otter Reports in Appendices A10.2 and A10.6). - The working corridor will be fenced with temporary fencing to protect and prevent damage and disturbance to suitable habitat areas for otters and red squirrels (see Otter and Red Squirrel Reports in Appendices A10.6 and A10.7) will mitigate for areas of brown hare habitat. - The creation of temporary underpasses under access roads, as prescribed under mitigation for badgers and otters (see Badger and Otter Reports in Appendices A10.2 and A10.6). - 6.2.2 Direct mortality of hares during the operational phase of the road should be avoided through the implementation of the following:
+- Risk of direct mortality of hares during the construction phase will be reduced through implementation of best practice, including some of the following actions: - The presence of an Ecological Clerk of Works (ECoW) during vegetation removal and cutting operations in habitat areas identified as supporting protected species that may, potentially support hares (see Badger, Otter and Red Squirrel Reports in Appendices A10.2, A10.6 and A10.7). - Pits should either be covered or have mammal ramps positioned in them to allow any trapped animals to escape (see Badger and Otter Reports in Appendices A10.2 and A10.6). - The working corridor will be fenced with temporary fencing to protect and prevent damage and disturbance to suitable habitat areas for otters and red squirrels (see Otter and Red Squirrel Reports in Appendices A10.6 and A10.7) will mitigate for areas of brown hare habitat.

-The provision of green bridges, wildlife overpasses, culverts, underpasses and fencing as prescribed under mitigation for badgers, otters and red squirrel (see Badger, Otter and Red Squirrel Reports in Appendices A10.2, A10.6 and A10.7) to allow animals to cross the proposed route without risk of direct mortality.
+- 6.2.2 Direct mortality of hares during the operational phase of the road will be reduced through the implementation of the following: - The provision of green bridges, wildlife overpasses, culverts, underpasses and fencing as prescribed under mitigation for badgers, otters and red squirrel (see Badger, Otter and Red Squirrel Reports in Appendices A10.2, A10.6 and A10.7) to allow animals to cross the proposed route without risk of direct mortality.
 These structures will also provide mitigation for brown hare.
-The twenty five proposed culverts are between 5m and 175m in length; the longer culverts may not be as effective as the shorter culverts in providing mitigation for the effects of fragmentation.
+The proposed 23 culverts and four bridges (River Don bridge and three buried structures on the Goval Burn) are between 5m and 170m in length; the longer culverts may not be as effective as the shorter culverts in providing mitigation for the effects of fragmentation.